bradbell/xrst/sphinx/test_out/begin_cmd.rst

 The *page_name* is a non-empty sequence of the following characters: period ``.``, underbar ``_``, the letters a-z, and decimal digits 0-9.
 It can not begin with the characters ``xrst_``.
-A link is included in the index under the section name to the first heading the section.
+A link is included in the index under the page name to the first heading the page.
-The section name is also added to the html keyword meta data.
+The page name is also added to the html keyword meta data.

 .. meta::
    :keywords: group_name